billryan/algorithm-exercise/chapter03-search.md

 > **Challenge**

-> If the count of numbers is bigger than MAXINT, can your code work properly?
+> If the count of numbers is bigger than `MAXINT`, can your code work properly?

 ```
 class Solution {